dimusik71/otassist-app/README.md

 - **GenerateQuote** ✅ - Generate 3 pricing options (Essential, Recommended, Premium)
 - **GenerateInvoice** ✅ - Create itemized invoices with hourly rates
 - **LoginModalScreen** ✅ - Email/password authentication

+> **Note:** All screens now properly check authentication status before loading data.
+Users will be prompted to log in if they attempt to access protected resources.

 ### Database Schema